Role of Pipelines in the Successful Machine Learning Project

 Arguably the biggest challenge of ML modeling is actually knowing when the model is ready, and it’s time to stop the development phase.
 You might always have reasons to continue tuning and upgrading the model.
 That’s why we determine what exactly success means in each particular project at the very beginning, deciding on the necessary level of accuracy and the extent of errors.
 At the Evaluation stage, we determine the desired bar of quality.
 When we reach this bar, the project is going to be considered a success.

 MLOps tools in our arsenal

-It could seem intimidating, building an efficient pipeline, but with a proper set of tools, the process will be easier.
+It could seem intimidating, building an efficient ML-based pipeline, but with a proper set of tools, the process will be easier.
 MLOps tools we use are helping us with:

 Developing solutions faster;

 Making data ingestion, preparation, and storing much more simple;